DrAugus/draugus.github.io/life/code-notes/dev-env/xcode.md

 ### error: unable to find utility "simctl"

-:::error unable to find utility "simctl"
+:::danger unable to find utility "simctl"
-xcrun: error: unable to find utility "simctl", not a developer tool or in PATH error Could not get the simulator list from Xcode.
+xcrun: error: unable to find utility "simctl", not a developer tool or in PATH
+error Could not get the simulator list from Xcode.
 Please open Xcode and try running project directly from there to resolve the remaining issues.
 Error: Command failed: xcrun simctl list --json devices
 :::